SebaJoe/decide-less-communicate-more/README.md

 # Decide less, communicate more: On the construct validity of end-to-end fact-checking in medicine

-This is the repository where we release the annotation data and the annotation interface described in this paper.
+This is the repository where we release the data and the annotation interface described in the paper "Decide less, communicate more: On the construct validity of end-to-end fact-checking in medicine".

 ![Task Overview](img/Task_fig.png)